 #2 Unforgettable flora and fauna

 Imagine waking up to the sound of howler monkeys and exotic birds, and then plucking tropical fruit straight from a tree in the garden.
 With a half a million different species of animals and plants (that includes 800 species of birds) throughout its protected land, Costa Rica says they have the densest biodiversity in the world.
 The country also ranks high for land conservation -- more than 25% of its territory is preserved.
 There are also nesting sites for different species of turtles, and neat kid-friendly attractions like the sloth sanctuary, which rescues injured, orphaned and abandoned sloths.
+Here's more on where to find wildlife in Costa Rica.

 Many of Costa Rica’s rainforests and national parks have hikes for all ages and guides who will educate.
 These easy trails offer an activity for little ones who may not be old enough to participate in some of the more adventurous sports listed above.
 For them, it will be exciting enough to see a white-faced capuchin monkey or keel-billed toucan in the trees.